GuidanceOfGrace/CLASSIC-Fallout4/Scan Changelog.md

 =====================================================================================================
 # CHANGELOG #

+6.25
+* MAIN SCRIPT *
+- Adjusted all warning / caution messages to show up only when their specific conditions are met.
+- Auto-Scanner now checks for reported errors in log files located in the Fallout 4 root folder.
+- Auto-Scanner now checks the *Fallout4.exe* version which will be useful at a later date.
+- Auto-Scanner now checks if all required F4SE script files are found and accounted for.
+- Auto-Scanner should now correctly warn you if your current Python version is older than *3.9*.
+- Added a new segment named *CHECKING FOR MODS THAT CONFLICT WITH OTHER MODS*
+- Moved all local Fallout 4 & Buffout 4 file checks to a separate script *Scan_Gamefiles.py*.
+[You can run Scan_Gamefiles.py yourself to get a report about file warnings and suggestions.]
+[Changing IMI Mode to true in Scan Crashlogs.ini will ignore some warnings for convenience.]

+* CLAS GUI *
+- Added *Scan Game Files* button that runs previously mentioned *Scan_Gamefiles.py* script.
+- Slight adjustments to some options and text positions, added some basic instructions.

 6.11
 * MAIN SCRIPT *
 - Fixed an issue where Auto-Scanner would do the opposite of intended while *Move Unsolved = true*.